Fujiki relations and fibrations of irreducible symplectic varieties: Methods

 \begin{thm} Let $f\colon X\ra B$ be a Lagrangian fibration of a symplectic variety $(X,\omega)$.
-Then every component of any fiber of $f$ is Lagrangian and does not lie completely in $X_{sing}$.
+Then every component of each fiber of $f$ does not lie completely in $X_{\sing}$ and is Lagrangian.
 In particular $f$ is equidimensional. \end{thm} \begin{proof} We prove this theorem by induction over the dimension of $X$.
 If $X$ is a surface, all fibers of $f$ are curves.
-As $X$ is normal, it has only isolated singularities and no fiber component can lie in $X_{sing}$.
-By Proposition~\ref{classvanishes} the symplectic class vanishes on any fiber component $F'$.
+As $X$ is normal, it has only isolated singularities and no fiber component can lie in $X_{\sing}$.
+By Proposition~\ref{classvanishes} the symplectic class vanishes on every fiber component $F'$.
 Hence $F'$ is a Lagrangian subvariety of $X$ by Lemma~\ref{lag} and the theorem is proven for $\dim X=2$.